21 October 2020

 4) Go on a pumpkin trail

-Traditional trick-or-treating is unlikely to go ahead this year.
-Instead, local communities are organising pumpkin trails so that no one has to miss out on the fun!
+Why not try something a little different?
 The idea is for people to leave pumpkins somewhere visible, in your window or on the doorstep.
 Passers-by count how many pumpkins they can see over the Halloween weekend.

 Not only is this a great activity for all ages, it’s also a fun and exciting event for local communities to get involved in.
 People are encouraged to get dressed up for the trail, so it’s a great opportunity to show off your homemade costumes!

 If you want to give something back to your community whilst they’re on the trail, you could leave some Halloween treats out for them to pick up en-route.
 You could even put your spooky skills to use for a good cause.
 Some communities are organising pumpkin and scarecrow trails to fundraise for local schools or groups.

 If you don’t fancy a night out in the chilly autumn air, there are still plenty of fun Halloween games that you could play at home.
 There’s the classic bobbing for apples or you could switch this up a bit and bob for doughnuts instead by attaching them to a piece of string.